21 Common Reasons And Legal Grounds For Divorce

 6. Addictions

-One of the most serious causes for divorce is alcohol, drug, or substance abuse, which can upset and batter a family unit beyond repair.
-It takes a huge toll on your relationships, career, finances, and children’s emotional wellbeing.
-It is not uncommon for the addictive spouse to lie to his loved ones, steal money, and become abusive at home, which can be quite unsettling and even dangerous for the entire family.
+One of the most serious causes of divorce is alcohol, drug, or substance abuse, which can upset and batter a family unit beyond repair.
+Studies have shown that people with Alcohol-Use Disorder (AUD) are more likely to get divorced, even after considering other factors, like substance use or mental health disorders (7).
+Addictions take a huge toll on your relationships, career, finances, and children’s emotional well-being.
+It is not uncommon for the addicted spouse to lie to their loved ones, steal money, and become abusive at home, which can be quite unsettling and even dangerous for the entire family.

 7. Parenting styles